 The board members meet six times a year as a whole, as well as within various committees.

 NHADACA also has representatives or member liaisons to several stakeholder groups.
-Those groups are: Prevention Certification Board, Commission on Primary Care Workforce Issues, Commission to Evaluate the Effectiveness and Future of the NH Granite Advantage Health Care Program, and NH Board of Licensing for Alcohol & Other Drug Use Professionals.
+Those groups are: Prevention Certification Board, Commission on Primary Care Workforce Issues, Governor's Commission task forces and NH Board of Licensing for Alcohol & Other Drug Use Professionals.

 Linda earned a Masters Degree in Clinical Social Work from the University of New Hampshire and is dually licensed in the state of New Hampshire as an Independent Clinical Social Worker and Masters Licensed Alcohol and Drug Counselor.
 Linda has been with the Department of Health and Human Services since 1996 and is employed by the State of NH Employee Assistance Program.
 As a counselor/consultant with the Employee Assistance Program, Linda provides a broad range of services for employees and their family members, workgroups and management teams aimed at improving individual and organizational health and wellbeing.
 Linda is also a provider of behavioral health services and has a clinical practice in Meredith, NH.
 Linda is a member of the National Association of Social Workers, The National Association of Alcohol and other Drug Counselors and the New Hampshire Alcohol and Drug Abuse Counselors Association.
 Linda has served on the Board of Directors for NHADACA since May 2016 as the Liaison to the Board of Alcohol and Other Drug Use Professionals and as the Lakes Region Representative.
 In her free time, Linda enjoys traveling, reading, gardening, being outdoors and spending time with family and friends.